taw00/dashcore-rpm/README.md

 # Dash Core Source RPMs

 **Dash (Digital Cash)** is a privacy-centric digital currency that enables instant transactions to anyone, anywhere in the world.
 It uses peer-to-peer technology to operate with no central authority where managing transactions and issuing money are carried out collectively by the network.
-Dash is based on the Bitcoin software, but it has a two tier network that improves it.
+Dash is based on the Bitcoin software, but it has a two tier network that improves upon it.
 Dash allows you to remain anonymous while you make transactions, similar to cash.

 Dash is also a platform for innovative decentralized crypto-tech.